The Ring of Brodgar Is The Third Largest Stone Circle In The British Isles:

 The Ring of Brodgar was part of a massive prehistoric ritual complex that probably included the Stones of Stenness to the south-east and the Ring of Bookan to the north-west.

 On our end-August visit, it was “heather in bloom” time and the whole area was covered in a sea of pinkish lilac heather.
-A beautiful contrast were the yellow flowers and the brilliant blue skies that we were least expecting.How about you, what do you think?
+A beautiful contrast were the yellow flowers and the brilliant blue skies that we were least expecting.Thoughts?